o-charts/manuals/oesenc_en_US.md

 You should visit *Options → Charts → oeSENC charts* from time to time to see if a new update is available.
 An update set is self contained, do not worry about intermediate updates you might have missed to install.

 ## Get charts offline

+### Offline USB Key Dongle

+In the target system download and install the oeSENC plugin (only for OpenCPN 5.0 version and above).
+If you have already the oeSENC plugin installed, update to the latest version.

+1. Plug the USB Key Dongle into a USB port.

+2. Go to OpenCPN, Options → Plugins → oeSENC and enable it.
+Create a **USB key System ID file** (Fingerprint) from Preferences.
+The plugin will report the path to the file.
+For Windows and macOS systems a copy is created directly on the desktop.
+For Linux systems the file is created on ~/.opencpn folder.

+3. Copy the Fingerprint onto some portable device and look for a computer with an internet connection.

+4. Go to o-charts shop and license the chart sets you are interested in.
+Ignore this step if you have already bought your charts.

+ 5. Go to My oeSENC Charts page and create a System identifier there uploading the Fingerprint.
+Leave System name blank, it will be assigned automatically.

+6. Make a Request clicking the button that will appear on the column Last requested and the chart set will be processed.
+Processing time depends on the chart set size, the queue on the server and the network charge at that moment but will be never more than 2 hours.
+Actually we are talking about minutes.

+7. You will get an email with a link to download your chart set.
+You can download it from My oeSENC Charts page too.
+If you have not downloaded your chart set in a week, you will have to make a new Request.
+Download your chart, copy it onto some portable device and go back to the boat.

+8. On your target system, plug the dongle into a USB port and unzip the charts into a directory of your choice and install your charts as always, plug in the USB Key Dongle to see the charts and you are done!

 ### Offline Windows/Mac/Linux